 Well-designed SOPs create a great foundation of competence for your customer support employees, serving as a roadmap for how to effectively resolve customer queries, from simple to the most complicated ones.
 This translates into improved employee confidence.
 A service agent who knows what to do and how to do it efficiently will definitely be more confident and will bring that confidence into each customer service interaction, which will further result in increased customer satisfaction.

 SOPs improve support team management and ensure business continuity

-In cases of an extended employee absence, written SOPs make it easier for managers to delegate responsibilities to another support team members.
-By referring to the SOPs manual, not only another employee will be able to easily take over the urgent tasks of an absent colleague, but most importantly, they will have a clear understanding of performing those tasks correctly.
-That ensures business continuity and allows to deliver a seamless customer service experience.
+In cases of an extended employee absence, written SOPs make it easier for managers to delegate responsibilities to other support team members.
+By referring to the SOPs manual, not only will another employee be able to easily take over the urgent tasks of an absent colleague, but most importantly, they will have a clear understanding of performing those tasks correctly.
+That ensures business continuity and allows us to deliver a seamless customer service experience.

 SOPs help to identify opportunities for improvement

 Achieving excellent customer service is a continuous process of learning and improving that never stops.
 A survey conducted by ThinkJar discovered that 66% of consumers who switched brands did so because of poor service, while 85% of customer churn due to poor service was actually preventable.
 When your business operates based on standard operating procedures, they not only ensure consistency of your support quality but also allow you to identify opportunities for improving your internal processes and preventing mistakes, which could further help to improve your customer service experience.